breadli428/eth-computational-models-of-motion/Readme.md

 - Random Positive
   - random initial velocities with only positive values

+This feature is realized in the function `void initializePositions(InitTypes init_vel)`.

 ## Step Size

 This feature denotes the value of step size in the discretized system dynamics.
 A recommended value of 0.02 has been set as default.